rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 Build system
 =============

 Yade uses `cmake <http://www.cmake.org/>`__ the cross-platform, open-source build system for managing the build process.
 It takes care of configuration, compilation and installation.
 CMake is used to control the software compilation process using simple platform and compiler independent configuration files.
 CMake generates native makefiles and workspaces that can be used in the compiler environment of your choice.

 Building
 -------------

-Yade source tree has the following structure (omiting, ``doc``, ``examples`` and ``scripts`` which don't participate in the build process); we shall call each top-level component *module*::
+Yade source tree has the following structure (omitting, ``doc``, ``examples`` and ``scripts`` which don't participate in the build process);
+we shall call each top-level component *module*::

 	core/         ## core simulation building blocks